 One of the biggest draws for tourists to Naples is its close proximity to the ancient city of Pompeii.
 Only 25 km from the centre of Naples, Pompeii is flooded with tourists during the summer high season.
 With fewer tourists visiting in March, Pompeii is more easily explored in the Spring.
 Experiencing Naples maritime history is a must when visiting.
 Several tour companies offer day cruises over to the Isle of Capri, providing breathtaking views of Naples and the Amalfi Coast.

+Where is warm in Europe in March?
 One of Spain’s most visited places, this ancient city has so much to explore.
 This includes the Real Maestranza Bullring, one of the oldest and most beautiful in Spain (meaning it is worth a visit for the architecture, even if you don’t want to see a bullfight in Ronda).
-However, it is Puente Neuvo gorge in Ronda that is the beautiful photo stop.
+However, it is Puente Neuvo Gorge in Ronda that is the beautiful photo stop.
+And the views from this beautiful bridge are spectacular!
 Then there are the Arabic Baths and Mondragon Palace; both built in the 13th Century.

 The palace, which was once home to Queen Isabella and King Ferdinand, is now a museum that looks at Ronda’s rich past.
 It also has some beautiful gardens it’s worth taking time to explore, as are the terraced Cuenca Gardens.
 And, one of the best things about visiting in March, is visitors won’t need to wait long to get into any of these.